klotho17/stadt-in-bewegung/README.md

 ## Security & Privacy
 - No sensitive data (API keys, passwords, or tokens) is stored in the repository
-- No personal data or credentials are included in the codebase
 - Build artifacts (.next/ directory) are excluded via .gitignore

 ## Resources